Some Examples of Family Floer Mirrors: Cluster Varieties and GHK Mirrors

-Gross-Hacking-Keel-Kontsevich \cites{GHKK} constructed cluster scattering diagrams and showed that the cluster monomials can be expressed as theta functions defined on the cluster scattering diagrams.
-The collections of the theta functions form the bases of the (middle) cluster algebras defined by Fomin-Zelevinsky \cites{cluster1}.
+Note that those birational maps are basically the mutations of cluster variables as in Fomin and Zelevinsky \cite{cluster1}.
+Let $V_{\mathcal A}$ be an union of tori glued by $\mathcal A$-mutations of the form $\mu_{\mathcal A}$.
+A smooth scheme $V$ is a {\emph{$\cA$-cluster variety}} if there is a birational map $ \mu: V \dashrightarrow V_{\mathcal A}$ which is an isomorphism outside codimension two subsets of the domain and range. {\emph{$\cX$-Cluster varieties}} are defined analogously.
+Gross-Hacking-Keel-Kontsevich \cite{GHKK} constructed cluster scattering diagrams and showed that the cluster monomials can be expressed as theta functions defined from the cluster scattering diagrams.
+The collections of the theta functions form the bases of the (middle) cluster algebras defined by Fomin-Zelevinsky \cite{cluster1}.

-One can perform a similar construction as in the Gross-Hacking-Keel mirror construction by associating each chamber in the cluster scattering diagram with an algebraic torus.
-The path-ordered products (wall crossings) give birational maps between the tori.
-The $\cA_{\mathrm{prin}}$-cluster varieties are then defined as the schemes (up to codimension 2) obtained from gluing the tori associated to the chambers by the birational maps.
-The $\cX$-cluster varieties can be described as quotients of the $\cA_{\mathrm{prin}}$-varieties by a torus action.
-The reader can refer to \cites{GHK_bir} for a detailed definition of cluster varieties.